No. 15 UCF eager for chance to make statement vs. Pitt

 Good luck with that.
 If UCF (3-0) keeps rolling, the din might become deafening.

-The Golden Knights carry a 25-game regular-season winning streak into Saturday’s visit to Pittsburgh (1-2) insistent they aren’t focused on making another statement victory against a Power Five program.
-Maybe, but the Panthers also offer UCF one last shot at building their resume before heading into American Athletic Conference play.
+The Knights carry a 25-game regular-season winning streak into Saturday’s visit to Pittsburgh (1-2) insistent they aren’t focused on making another statement victory against a Power Five program.
+Maybe, but the Panthers also offer UCF one last shot at building its resume before heading into American Athletic Conference play.

 “Just speaking for me, we’re earning our respect out there on the field,” defensive back Richie Grant said.
 “We just like to go out and dominate.”